Sbm26/Sbm26/README.md

 ## Featured Projects 👩🏼‍🔧

 * 🚁 **[Payload Delivery UAV Design](https://github.com/Sbm26/ImechE-UAS-2025)** – This project was Uni of Leicester's entry into IMechE UAS Challenge 2025.
 I had to lead the team to design and build a UAV meant for humanitarian aid package delivery.
-Here I explain my thoughtpath for this specific design.
+Here I explain my reasoning for this specific design.
 Rules PDF linked.

 * ⚙️ **[Wheel Reverse Engineering](https://github.com/Sbm26/sprocket-reverse-engineering)** – A project I did during my Mechanical Design Engineering internship.
 I had to 3D model a sprocket off of the component itself (which was not in a good shape)